 The Faubourg-d’Amiens Cemetery was begun in March 1916.
 It continued to be in use by field ambulances and fighting units until November 1918.
 After the

 Armistice the cemetery was enlarged when graves were brought in from the surrounding battlefields and from two smaller cemeteries in the vicinity.
 The cemetery

 contains 2,651 burials from the First World War.
-The Arras Memorial commemorates almost 35,000 service from the United Kingdom, South Africa and New Zealand
+The Arras Memorial commemorates almost 35,000 soldiers from the United Kingdom, South Africa and New Zealand

 who died in the Arras sector between the spring of 1916 and 7th August 1918 and have no known grave.
 The most conspicuous events of this period were the Arras